getdirty75/asymetrics/src/articles/malongs-round-up-round-3.md

 ### **Kiff no Beat – La Go**

-The Abidjan bad boys, usually acknowledged for their harder [Afro-Trap/ Drill](https://www.youtube.com/watch?v=XgYwzQXKqoY), have been listening to [Burna Boy](https://www.youtube.com/watch?v=h7WfPHHXCAY) and the Nigerian new wave, and concocted this surprising atmospheric and kinky ballad.
-I’ve been grooving like a mad man to this one for months, so here it goes:
+The [Abidjan bad boys](https://www.instagram.com/kiffnobeat/?hl=en), usually acknowledged for their harder [Afro-Trap/ Drill](https://www.youtube.com/watch?v=XgYwzQXKqoY), have been listening to [Burna Boy](https://www.youtube.com/watch?v=h7WfPHHXCAY) and the Nigerian new wave, and concocted this surprising atmospheric and kinky ballad.
+I’ve been grooving like a madman to this one for months, so here it goes:

 <iframe width="100%" height="380" src="https://www.youtube-nocookie.com/embed/bd_uvAJdhvo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen referrerpolicy="origin"></iframe>